ofirshtrull/techradar2021/Readme.md

 telepresence connect
 ```

-now show in demo how I connect to internal only services via browser
+now show in demo how I connect to internal only services via browser, (of course each cluster has diffrent services and namespaces ;-) )
 i.e

 ```